MarceloLandaverde/udacity-capstone-project/starter_file/README.md

 We will use this parameter to train the model with the goal of having a better generalization of the model.This would lead to better performance on unseen data, by preventing the algorithm from overfitting the training dataset.Concerning the values it is important to know that smaller values would specify stronger regularization.

 - Maximum Number of Iterations to solve to converge ('max_iter'):
-Refers to the maximum number of iterations taken for the solvers to converge
+Refers to the maximum number of iterations taken for the solvers to converge.

 In the picture below we can see the HyperDrive Configuration which has included the above mentioned parameters: